RakshithaMR2002/Arduino-Mega-Console-Application/README.md

 | **Buzzer** | Signal Pin    | Digital Pin 6                                         | Audible feedback and music playback         |
 |                 | Ground Pin    | GND                                                   |                                             |

-## ⚡ Circuit Diagram

-A visual circuit diagram can be created using the pin connections listed above in conjunction with the provided Arduino code.
-This will illustrate the physical wiring of all components to the Arduino Mega 2560.

 ## 🚀 Software Setup